 Managing the customer experience is not an easy task.
 In service industries in particular, keeping a high degree of consistency in the way services are delivered to customers is a challenge.
-And the number of channels of interactions has grown recently making it even harder for brands to offer a consistent and on-brand experience to all customers at all times.
+And the number of channels of interactions has grown in the recent past making it even harder for brands to offer a consistent and on-brand experience to all customers at all times.

-Ipsos Loyalty's critical incidents question enables companies to identify and track the occurrence of critical incidents.
+Ipsos Loyalty's Critical Incidents question enables companies to identify and track the occurrence of critical incidents.
 A subsequent open-ended question can be mined using text analytics to get under the skin of issues and see what the recurring themes are.